-Bead Type Ability Granted

-Blessing Cast bless spell
+Bead Type Ability Granted Blessing Cast bless spell

-Healing

-or cure disease

-Karma Cast spells at +4 user level of ability for 10 rounds Smiting Cast spiritual weapon, flame strike, or cause blindness Summons Summons extra-planar ally appropriate to caster's alignment Wind Walking Cast wind walk
+Healing Cast choice of cure serious wounds, cure blindness or deafness, or cure disease Karma Cast spells at +4 user level of ability for 10 rounds Smiting Cast spiritual weapon, flame strike, or cause blindness Summons Summons extra-planar ally appropriate to caster's alignment Wind Walking Cast wind walk

-- Creatures summoned might be demons or devils but never a deity.
-Misusing this bead by summoning a divine ally for trivial reasons may incur the wrath of the cleric's deity, along with a geas to teach the character humility and wisdom. - Lesser Strand of Prayer Beads: Bead of blessing, bead of healing. - Strand of Prayer Beads: Beads of healing, karma and smiting. - Greater Strand of Prayer Beads: Beads of healing, karma, summons, and wind walking.
+Creatures summoned might be demons or devils but never a deity.
+Misusing this bead by summoning a divine ally for trivial reasons may incur the wrath of the cleric's deity, along with a geas to teach the character humility and wisdom.

+- Lesser Strand of Prayer Beads: Bead of blessing, bead of healing. - Strand of Prayer Beads: Beads of healing, karma and smiting. - Greater Strand of Prayer Beads: Beads of healing, karma, summons, and wind walking.